adamyen/calorieapp_frontend/README.md

 -Incorporate Field Validations.

--Provide/Create separte pages for tabs displayed on HomePage.
+-Provide/Create separate pages for the tabs displayed on HomePage.

 -Creating pages for Meal and Workout plan.

--Extend the analysis to the Facebook, Twitter and LinkedIn Posts
+-Create a mobile application for the web version of the application.
 ## Team Members

 Shantanu Pandey(spandey4@ncsu.edu)